-Is there silver in the West Virginia hills?
-Was there ever?
-Parts of what's now western West Virginia enjoyed a kind of silver rush in the late 1800s, and a good number of prospectors opened mines, though geologists say their efforts were for naught.
+SILVER VALLEY, W.Va. — Is there silver in the hills of West Virginia?
+Parts of what's now western West Virginia enjoyed a kind of silver rush in the late 1800s, and many prospectors opened mines, though geologists say their efforts were for naught.

-The strata that underlie the valley of the Ohio River does not bear the ores in which silver is found, geologists seem to agree.
-Despite that, three mining companies held leases in Jackson County in 1867 and another attempted to mine and smelt the precious metal in Wirt County.
+Geologists seem to agree that strata underlying the valley of the Ohio River do not bear the ores in which silver is found.
+Despite that, three mining companies held leases in Jackson County in 1867, and another attempted to mine and smelt the precious metal in Wirt County.

 The Pomeroy Silver Mining Co., of Meigs County, Ohio, the Pittsburgh Exploring, Developing and Mining Co., of Pittsburgh, and the Point Pleasant Silver Mining and Exploring Co., of Point Pleasant, all leased Jackson County land, according to a report in the West Virginia Heritage Encyclopedia.

-The Point Pleasant concern boasted 16 stockholders, among who was a Professor William Eichoff, said to have determined that "large quantities of silver and gold" were present.
+The Point Pleasant concern boasted 16 stockholders, among whom was Professor William Eichoff, who was said to have determined that "large quantities of silver and gold" were present.

-In 1877, a shaft was sunk 500 feet on the Woodruff Farm on Mill Creek in Union District, and at about the same time another was sunk 350 feet on the Albert Shinn Farm on Cow Creek.
-The area around the latter is still known as Silver Valley, according to the report.
+In 1877, a shaft was sunk 500 feet on the Woodruff Farm on Mill Creek in Union District, and at about the same time, another was sunk 350 feet on the Albert Shinn Farm on Cow Creek.
+According to the report, the area around the latter is still known as Silver Valley.

 Samples of silver ore were provided as evidence, but as no source was ever located, it's been suggested that many of these finds were hoaxes.

-Coincidentally, a community named Silverton is located in Jackson County not far from Silver Valley, though Mike Ruben, executive director of the Ripley Convention and Visitors Bureau, points out that silver was not discovered in that community either, the name having been adopted from a surname.
+Coincidentally, the community of Silverton is located in Jackson County, not far from Silver Valley.
+However, the late local historian Mike Ruben pointed out that silver was not discovered in that community either, the name being adopted from a surname.

-"It's interesting that there's both a Goldtown and a Silverton in Jackson County, but that neither gold nor silver have been found here," Ruben said.
+"It's interesting that there's both a Goldtown and a Silverton in Jackson County but that neither gold nor silver has been found here," Ruben said.

-It's possible that the prospectors in Wirt and Jackson counties were induced by legends of silver lodes elsewhere in West Virginia.
+The prospectors in Wirt and Jackson counties may have been induced by legends of silver lodes elsewhere in West Virginia.
 One such tale postulated that Captain Phillip Thurman discovered silver on Cannelton Mountain in northwestern Fayette County.
 Another held that Field Hudnall found silver in Rich Hollow on Kellys Creek in eastern Kanawha County.

-Another more-involved tale concerned a silver mine alleged to have been operated by the Pence family near Meadow Bridge in southeastern Fayette County.
+Another more involved tale concerned a silver mine allegedly operated by the Pence family near Meadow Bridge in southeastern Fayette County.
 According to the late historian Shirley Donnelly, the Pences discovered a lode and began minting the silver.

-"Quick to detect the value of their discovery and make use of the silver, it was alleged that the started a coinage system of their own.
+"Quick to detect the value of their discovery and use the silver, it was alleged that they started a coinage system of their own.
 They minted their silver into the fashion of the current coinage of the realm.
-There was more silver in the coins struck by the Pence people than there was in the government issue of silver money," Donnelley wrote.
+There was more silver in the coins struck by the Pence people than in the government issue of silver money," Donnelley wrote.

-"When the silver-money making activities of the Pence men was observed by members of the pioneer Gwinn family of that community they reported the matter to law officials."
+"When the silver-money-making activities of the Pence men were observed by members of the pioneer Gwinn family of that community, they reported the matter to law officials."

 Donnelly wrote that he was informed of the matter by Robert Lee McGraw, who told him that the Pences were "sent to the pen" but were not counterfeiters and "were convicted of making money rather than letting the government produce it."